-Competency: (viii) Supervision Elements associated with this Demonstrate knowledge of supervision models and practices. competency Program-defined elements Exhibits basic knowledge of and sensitivity to issues related to individual and cultural differences as they associated with this competency apply to the supervision process and relationships.
-Required training/experiential Students gain knowledge of supervision models and practices by completing the Consultation and activities to meet each element Supervision (PSY 4402; formerly PSY 3406) course, and they will demonstrate requisite knowledge on the Supervision Exam in this course.
-Students gain basic knowledge of and sensitivity to issues related to individual and cultural differences as they apply to the supervision process and relationships during their practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A Summer Clinical Practicum; PSY 3701 Clinical Practicum III; PSY 3702 Clinical Practicum IV; PSY 370A Summer Clinical Practicum).
-How outcomes are measured How outcomes are measured: Evaluation tool: Performance on Supervision Exam in PSY Supervision Exam detailed within PSY 3406 3406.
-Syllabus Performance on supervision and ICD item 42 of Supervision and ICD item of Practicum Practicum evaluation.
-Evaluation located within practica syllabi Minimum levels of achievement Grade of B- or better on the Supervision Exam in PSY 3406.
-(MLAs) Rating of B- or better on supervision and ICD item 42 of the Practicum Evaluation form.
+Competency: (viii) Supervision Elements associated with this competency • Demonstrate knowledge of supervision models and practices.
+Program-defined elements associated with this competency • Exhibits basic knowledge of and sensitivity to issues related to individual and cultural differences as they apply to the supervision process and relationships.
+Required training/experiential activities to meet each element Students gain knowledge of supervision models and practices by completing the Consultation and Supervision (PSY 4402; formerly PSY 3406) course, and they will demonstrate requisite knowledge on the Supervision Exam in this course.
+Students gain basic knowledge of and sensitivity to issues related to individual and cultural differences as they apply to the supervision process and relationships during their practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A Summer Clinical Practicum; PSY 3701 Clinical Practicum II; PSY 3702 Clinical Practicum IV; PSY 370A Summer Clinical Practicum).
+How outcomes are measured How outcomes are measured: Performance on Supervision Exam in PSY 3406.
+Performance on supervision and ICD item 42 of Practicum evaluation.
+Evaluation tool: Supervision Exam detailed within PSY 3406 Syllabus Supervision and ICD item of Practicum Evaluation located within practica syllabi Minimum levels of achievement (MLAs) Grade of B- or better on the Supervision Exam in Rating of B- or better on supervision and ICD iter

-Competency: (ix) Consultation and interprofessional/interdisciplinary skills Elements associated with this Demonstrate knowledge and respect for the roles and perspectives of other professions. competency Demonstrates knowledge of consultation models and practices.
+Competency: (ix) Consultation and interprofessional/interdisciplinary skills Elements associated with this ted with this • Demonstrate knowledge and respect for the roles and perspectives of other professions. competency Demonstrates knowledge of consultation models and practices.
 Required training/experiential By completing and passing the consultation examination within the Consultation and Supervision (PSY 4402; activities to meet each element formerly PSY 3406) course, students will:

 demonstrate knowledge and respect for the roles and perspectives of other professions, and demonstrate knowledge of consultation models and practices.
-How outcomes are measured How outcomes are measured: • Performance on Consultation Exam in PSY 3406.
-Evaluation tool: • Consultation Exam detailed within PSY 340 syllabus Minimum levels of achievement (MLAs) Grade of B- or better on the Consultation Exam in PSY 3406.
+How outcomes are measured How outcomes are measured: Performance on Consultation Exam in PSY 3406.
+Evaluation tool: Consultation Exam detailed within PSY 3406 syllabus Minimum levels of achievement (MLAs) • Grade of B- or better on the Consultation Exam in PSY 3406.